EvanDaley/GameDB_REST_API/README.md

 | id      | integer | null | Retrieves a single movie by id |

 #### Movies by Query Term
 Search for all movies where Title or Studio contains Term.
 If no term is specified all valid entries will be returned.

-Some text here  to test things.<br>
-More text. <br>
-More textness.<br>

 | parameter        | type           |   default    |  description  |
 | ------------- |:-------------:|:-------------:| -----:|